Marine Navigation Sensors Guide: Key Technologies Used for Safe and Accurate Sea Travel

 • Gyrocompass equipment

-National maritime authorities also enforce regulations related to vessel equipment standards and navigation technology certification.
+National authorities also enforce equipment standards and certification requirements for vessels.

 • Electronic Chart Display and Information Systems (ECDIS)